-When it comes to location, the highest average paycheck ($62K per year) can be spotted in Chicago, Ill.; Santa Barbara, Calif. ($54K), Baltimore, Md. ($50K), and Minneapolis, Minn. (about $45K) are the next top-paying cities.
-St. Louis, Mo. ranks low on the pay scale — at approximately $40K, it is one of the lowest-paid cities.
-By state, the highest pay levels are found in Illinois, where the average Alzheimer's Association employee makes around $62K annually.
+When it comes to location, the highest average paycheck ($62K per year) can be spotted in Chicago, Ill.; Santa Barbara, Calif. (approximately $54K), Baltimore, Md. ($50K), and Minneapolis, Minn. (around $45K) are the next top-paying cities.
+St. Louis, Mo. is one of the lowest-paid cities, with earnings averaging about $40K.
+Across its U.S. offices, the state of Illinois pays Alzheimer's Association the most — $62K annually on average.

 Years of Experience

-Those who have five to nine years of work experience see average salaries of $45K per year.
-Broken down by tenure, the largest share of Alzheimer's Association employees (36 percent) have one to four years of experience and earn about $42K annually on average.
+Survey participants who have worked at Alzheimer's Association for between five and 10 years earn $45K per year on average.
+Broken down by tenure, the largest share of Alzheimer's Association employees (36 percent) have one to four years of experience and earn around $42K annually on average.

 Certifications and Degrees

 Being a Licensed Social Worker certainly has its perks — salaries approach approximately $45K per year and far exceed the paychecks of those without certification.
 Acquiring certification to be a Licensed Independent Social Worker with Supervision is rewarded with median pay of $42K annually.
 At Alzheimer's Association, employees who hold a Bachelor's Degree receive the highest salaries at $43K.

 In this role, the best-paying skill appears to be Budget Management; individuals who claim it among their capabilities enjoy a higher median salary of about $65K per year.
 Fundraising is a popular skill among Alzheimer's Association workers, with just under a fourth of those surveyed reporting using it on the job.
 Three more common skills are Event Planning, Counseling, and Case Management.